 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Insects

-Fire Island Hosta is recommended for the following landscape applications;
+St. Elmo's Fire Hosta is recommended for the following landscape applications;